Gavin-Campbell1/Waffle-ninja/README.md

 - 👋 Hi, I’m @Waffle-ninja
-- 👀 I’m interested in the whole software development journey.
+- 👀 I’m interested in becoming usedul in software development.
-- 🌱 I’m currently learning HTML, CSS and Java Script.
+- 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on any entry level projects.
 I'm keen to gain as much experience as possible.
-I'm loving the start of this coding journey.
 - 📫 How to reach me gavincampbelltr@gmail.com

 <!---